-Before turning to whether the trial court properly determined that Anderson had to present expert testimony to establish whether he had an amount of marijuana that "was reasonably necessary to ensure the uninterrupted availability" of marijuana for his treatment, it is necessary to first determine the exact parameters of the elements that Anderson had to "show" in order to properly assert a § 8 defense.
-If Anderson could not establish the elements of the defense stated under § 8, without regard to the reasonableness of the amount of marijuana and marijuana plants that he possessed, then this Court will have no need to determine whether his assertion of this defense also failed because he had to present expert testimony to establish the reasonableness of the amount of marijuana and marijuana plants that he possessed under § 8(a)(2).
+Before turning to whether the trial court properly determined that Anderson had to present expert testimony to establish whether he had an amount of marijuana that "was reasonably necessary to ensure the uninterrupted availability" of marijuana for his treatment, MCL 333.26428(a)(2), it is necessary to first determine the exact parameters of the elements that Anderson had to "show" in order to properly assert a § 8 defense.
+If Anderson could not establish the elements of the defense stated under § 8 without regard to the reasonableness of the amount of marijuana and marijuana plants that he possessed, then this Court will have no need to determine whether his assertion of this defense also failed because he had to present expert testimony to establish the reasonableness of the amount of marijuana and marijuana plants that he possessed under § 8(a)(2).

-As already explained, § 7(a) provides the base-line criteria for the assertion of immunity or a defense under the MMA.
-In order to assert immunity or a defense, a person must generally show that the otherwise prohibited activity was for a "medical use", was carried out "in accordance with the provisions of this act" and did not fall into one of the excepted categories stated under § 7(b).
-See MCL 333.26427.
-Because a "medical use" is defined as an action taken or related "to treat or alleviate a registered qualifying patient's" medical condition, see MCL 333.26423(e) (emphasis added), it would appear that Anderson could not assert a § 8 defense, as a matter of law, because he was not a registered qualifying patient at the time he manufactured the marijuana at issue.
-However, notwithstanding the limitations stated under § 7, the provisions for the defense stated under § 8 appear to apply broadly to conduct that is not for a "medical use."
+As already explained, § 7 provides the baseline criteria for the assertion of immunity or a defense under the MMA.
+In order to assert immunity or a defense, a person must generally show that the otherwise prohibited activity was for a "medical use," was carried out "in accordance with the provisions of [the MMA]," and did not fall into one of the excepted categories stated under MCL 333.26427(b).
+Because a "medical use" is defined as an action taken or related to the treatment or alleviation of "a registered qualifying patient's" medical condition or associated symptoms, MCL 333.26423(e) (emphasis added), it would appear that Anderson could not assert a § 8 defense, as a matter of law, because he was not a registered qualifying patient or caregiver at the time he manufactured the marijuana at issue.
+However, notwithstanding the limitations set forth in § 7, the provisions for the defense set forth in § 8 appear to apply broadly to conduct that is not for a "medical use."

 Section 8 clearly refers to a "patient" rather than a "qualifying patient" and states that the "patient" may assert the "medical purpose" for using the marijuana as a defense rather than "medical use."
 MCL 333.26428(a).
 Hence, § 8 appears to provide a catchall defense for the use of marijuana for a medical purpose-even for persons who are not registered.
-And, indeed, this Court has specifically held that a defendant asserting a § 8 defense does not need to be registered in order to assert the defense.
-See Redden, 290 Mich App slip op at 11.5
+And, indeed, this Court has specifically held that a defendant asserting a § 8 defense need not be registered in order to assert the defense.
+Redden, 290 Mich App at 81-82.

-The defendants in Redden were charged with manufacturing marijuana after they were discovered with one and one-half ounces of marijuana and 21 marijuana plants.
-Id., slip op at 1.
+The defendants in Redden were charged with manufacturing marijuana after they were discovered with 11⁄2 ounces of marijuana and 21 marijuana plants.
+Id. at 68.
 At their preliminary examination, the defendants asserted a § 8 defense and asked the district court to dismiss the charges against them.
-Id., slip op at 2.
+Id. at 69.
 The district court agreed that § 8 applied to the facts of their cases, even though the defendants did not have valid registration cards at the time of their arrest, and dismissed the charges against them.
-Id., slip op at 4-5.
+Id. at 73-75.
 The district court reasoned that the amount of marijuana found in the defendants' possession was presumptively reasonable because it was less than the amount specified under § 4.
-Id., slip op at 5.
-The circuit court disagreed with the district court's decision to dismiss and reinstated the charges because, it concluded, the record was insufficiently developed as to whether the defendants established the § 8 defense.
-Id., slip op at 6.
+Id. at 74.
+The circuit court disagreed with the district court's decision to dismiss and reinstated the charges because, it concluded, the record was insufficiently developed regarding whether the defendants had established the § 8 defense.
+Id. at 75-76.